 Here is what you have been looking for.

-1. Profession-based resume
+1. Profession-based high school resume template

 If you have worked as a part-time worker in a daycare center or been a babysitter, here is a template that thoroughly matches your role and responsibility within the institution.

-It comes with interesting icons and limits information under every section including related skills, education, and personal skills.
+This high school resume template comes with interesting icons and limits information under every section including related skills, education, and personal skills.

 2. Simple high school resume